Produced in partnership with New Harvest

-Today, many companies, research institutes, and non-profit organizations are developing cultured meats and fish products—but what exactly is cultured meat?
+Today, many companies (like Beyond Meat and Memphis Meats) or research institutes, and non-profit organizations are developing cultured meats and fish products—but what exactly is cultured meat?

 Cultured meat will hopefully look and taste like conventional meat from animal tissue.
 The difference is that the cells making up cultured meat are not grown inside of an animal.
 Instead, the cells are allowed to grow in culture flasks or larger systems for growing individual cells in a lab.
 When those cells grow unstructured they can mimic ground meat products like sausages, hamburgers, and chicken nuggets.
 If those cells are organized, then the product becomes a structured meat—like a steak or a chicken breast.
 To give them structure, edible scaffolds are added as the foundation for cells to grow on, mimicking the natural architecture and appearance of cuts of meat.